nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

 Notice that the output is annotated to show that this task's result was cached in your `[local cache]`, and that this time the command only took 59ms to run.

+Also notice that the result of your build has been added back to the `dist/apps/admin` directory.

-{% callout type="note" title="More Cache Details" %}
-See the [Core Features documentation page for Cache Task Results](/core-features/cache-task-results) for more information on caching.
+{% card title="More Task Caching Details" description="See the documentation for more information on caching." url="/core-features/cache-task-results" /%}
-{% /callout %}

 ## The Task Graph